West Virginia online poker is on its way!

 The West Virginia Lottery approved its emergency rules for online poker in May 2020.
 Thus, the regulatory agency became able to begin approving online poker operators for setting up shop in the state at that time.

-However, the rules, as released to the public, indicate that there are some specifics that will make playing in West Virginia a bit different from in other locations.
+However, the rules, as released to the public, indicate that there are some specifics that will make playing in West Virginia a bit different than in other locations.

 For one thing, the rules require that seating at online tables be randomized as a default position.
 Although players can request specific seats at a table, they will have to sit at specially sequestered tables with other players who chose that option.
 Otherwise, typical players will only be able to choose their preferred table, not their position at it.